 Differences between the Notes and bank deposits - The Notes do not constitute bank deposits and do not benefit from any protection provided pursuant to Directive 2014/49/EU of the European Parliament and of the Council on deposit guarantee schemes or any national implementing measures implementing this Directive in France.
 In addition, an investment in the Notes may give rise to yields and risks that differ from a bank deposit.
 For example, the Notes are expected to have greater liquidity than a bank deposit since bank deposits are generally not transferable.
 However, the Notes may have no established trading market when issued, and one may never develop.
-Further, as a result of the implementation of the BRRD, holders of the Notes may be subject to write-down or conversion into equity on any application of the general bail-in tool and non-viability loss absorption, however, the States would remain liable to perform their obligations under the Guarantee notwithstanding any write-down or conversion to equity of the Notes following an application of the bail-in tool under the BRRD.
+Further, as a result of the implementation of the BRRD, holders of the Notes may be subject to write-down or conversion into equity on any application of the general bail-in tool and non-viability loss absorption, however, the States would remain liable to perform their obligations under the Guarantee with respect to amounts written down or converted to equity following an application of the bail-in tool under the BRRD.
 Please see the risk factor entitled "The Notes may be subject to write-down or conversion to equity in the context of a resolution procedure applicable to the Issuer".